 There’s plenty to experience with the rich cultural history, native wildlife, impressive geological landmarks and lots of activities on offer including camping, bushwalking, four-wheel driving, birdwatching, photography and mountain biking.

-With so much to see and do, we’ve asked Park Ranger Steve Jennings for some tips for your next visit.
+With so much to see and do, we’ve asked Park Ranger James Skinner for some tips for your next visit.
 Here’s what he had to say:

 How many days should visitors spend in the park?

 It’s a big park with plenty to see and do.
 You really need at least two full days to experience the best of the park.